yasmin-401-advanced-javascript/lab-00/README.md

         }
         ```

         in script section we have
         1. start: to start our server
         2. lint: let us run those linter which is same test we see in our editor where we make the red squiggles under our bad code
         it run with _"eslint '**/*.js'"_
         this is going to do a lint check or check all of your files in this installation to see that they're valid. so it will enrollment the same error that you've seen in the browser or in your editor
         3. test : run our jest tests.
         4. jsdoc: a way to generate documantation from our server files,
         using this configuration file _./docs/config/jsdoc.config.json_ this will produce documentation for you

-B) kick off **NPM install**
+2. kick off **NPM install**

-* .eslintignore: which directory folders where going to not have our linter look into
+- .eslintignore: which directory folders where going to not have our linter look into
-* .eslintrc.json: the rules thar run how your literature works
+- .eslintrc.json: the rules thar run how your literature works

 **note**:

-* we need to install jsdoc and run it so we can see the docs files
+- we need to install jsdoc and run it so we can see the docs files

-### lets have a look in ous index.js (server)
+### lets have a look in our index.js (server)

 here we have the **jsdoc** its a way to documantation your js file